| Troops

 it was a severe threat to the industry that a 5% tax

 relief granted on importation of cooking oil.
+Senior food researchers of CISIR have recommended

+coconut oil is much better than cooking oil.
 It was also pointed out that the coconut oil is used

 as a medicine for AIDS in Philippines.